xdavidwu/mcshl/README.md

 # mcshl

-[WIP] yet another minecraft launcher, but in shell
+yet another minecraft launcher, but in shell

 ## Dependencies